farlee2121/DevEssentialsBlog/_posts/2021-05-21-Duck-Structure.md

 - **SOURCE:** -> some reference used to inform the design or a question.
 - **PROBLEM: / OPT:** Very similar to Q:, but used for unforeseen issues in a previous decision rather than general exploration.
 Also usually phrased as more of a statement about current behavior than a question.
 A good way to get unstuck.

 The Exploration and Implementation section are usually just a nested list of questions.
 The additional tags help index the raw chain of thought, simplifying reference to previous decisions, sources, and alternatives.

+You don't have to tag everything.
+Tag things you want to be able to find later.
+For example,
+- newly discovered requirements or constraints
+- decisions about the solution
+- the conclusion of a line of questioning
+- and key pros or cons of alternate approaches

+It's best to get your thoughts out there, and tag them later if they end up being important.

 Textual tags are a much more general pattern.
 You can read about similar techniques [here](./../_posts/2021-03-05-Reference-Ready-Notes.md)